Among the sea of DeFi projects

 Some of the main advantages of Uniswap include that it is far less complicated to use than other decentralized exchanges — and it means buyers and sellers are no longer responsible for creating liquidity.

-One of the biggest developments for this DeFi project came with the launch of Uniswap V2, which meant that ETH no longer needed to be one of the two assets in a liquidity pool.
+One of the biggest developments for this DeFi project came with the launch of Uniswap V2 in May 2020, which meant that ETH no longer needed to be one of the two assets in a liquidity pool.
+As of August 2021, there is a total value locked (TVL) of $4.96 billion on V2, according to information on Uniswap analytics here

 - On-chain price feeds that are highly decentralized and difficult to manipulate